GuillemCortesOvide/T_BOT/README.md

 4. Execute the main script by running `python main.py` inside the T_BOT directory.
 5. Start interacting with T-Bot!

-## Future Improvements

-- **Enhanced Natural Language Understanding**: Continuously improve T-Bot's ability to understand and respond to user queries with higher accuracy.
-- **Extended Integration Support**: Integrate T-Bot with additional project management tools and platforms to expand its functionality.
-- **Performance Optimization**: Optimize T-Bot's response time and resource utilization for better scalability.

 ## About the Author

 Guillem Cortés Ovide maintains this project.
 Feel free to reach out with any inquiries or suggestions.